slisznia/pcos/README.md

 Next, we go over each of the segments explaining its structure and purpose.

-### The Message Header segment
+### The "Message Header" segment

 The __Message Header__ segment identifies a PCOS message on the wire.
-It is a mandatory segment in all PCOS messages and is defined as follows:
+It is a mandatory segment and is defined as follows:

 ```
 type message_header